Want to expand your agency’s services? It starts by understanding that everything you sell fits into just three categories.

 You’re ultimately selling peace of mind—when your client feels like they know the right way forward, they can proceed in confidence.

-Implementation: What to Know for Your Agency
+Teach (training): What to Know for Your Agency

 Training services lets you make money from clients who are otherwise a poor fit—big clients who prefer not to hire an agency, and from clients who decide to take things in-house after working with your agency.